Where Spirit and Nature Meet

 Thanks everyone who came to our well-attended Washington Tilth Farm Walk on July 15.
 We had a great time!

-The Sacred Beekeeping class on August 3rd was fabulous.
-Thank you for all your support in bringing respectful beekeeping methods to the bees.
+The Sacred Beekeeping class in August — Thank you for all your support in bringing respectful beekeeping methods to the bees.
 Sacred Beekeeping

-Living on a farm is a fulfilling, busy life with moments of great humor and insight.
+Living on a farm is a fulfilling, busy life with moments of great humor, challenges that help us develop our skills at being present, soul-developing insight and conundrums of life.
 Take a few minutes to read what happens on our farm.
 We’ve got plenty of stories here.
 Scroll down to the bottom and you’ll see links for more farm photos and stories.
 Enjoy!

 The EQUINE Natural Movement School